perfect-privacy/documentation/members/user-settings.md

 # Perfect Privacy API: User Settings
-> Document version: **1.1**
+> Document version: **1.2**

-This API is intended for getting user account information such as expiration date and setting user related settings like port forwarding and random exit IP address.
+This API is intended for getting user account information such as expiration date and setting user related settings like port forwarding and whether to use a random exit IP address.

 ## TOC